Updated December 2023

-Community Support Worker (CSW) and Health Care Aide (HCA) are two excellent alternatives.
-Both are front-line roles with big positive impact.
-Both are in demand in Manitoba.
-And you can train for either career in less than 12 months.
+Community support worker (CSW) and health care aide (HCA) are two excellent alternatives.
+Both are front-line roles with positive impact.
+Both are in demand.
+And you can train for either career in 12 months or less.

 Which path should you choose?
 Which role suits you best?

 In this post, we’ll walk you through the main differences between community support workers and health care aides.
 You will learn how training, job responsibilities, skills, and career options vary between these two roles.
 By the end, you’ll know which path is right for you and exactly how to get started.

 When you compare the job description for CSW versus health care aide, you see how different these roles truly are.